How do I get my record expunged (removed or destroyed)?

 Some records which CANNOT be expunged include:

 - Manslaughter in the first and second degree

 - Assault in the first degree

 - Most rape, sodomy and sex abuse convictions

-Upon entry of an expunction order, the police, court or other contact shall be treated as if it never occurred.
+Upon entry of an expunction order, the police, court or other contacts shall be treated as if it never occurred.
 An agency which is subject to an expunction order shall respond to any inquiry about the contact by indicating that no record or reference concerning the contact exists without risking a penalty for perjury or false swearing under the laws of this State.
-Anyone violating a youth's right to confidentiality commits a misdemeanor.
-Intentional violations of the Act may constitute invasion of privacy giving the youth a right to an action against the violator for punitive damages in the amount of $1,000 in addition to any actual damages, costs, and attorney's fees.
+Anyone violating an individual’s right to confidentiality commits a misdemeanor.
+Intentional violations of the Act may constitute invasion of privacy giving the individual a right to an action against the violator for punitive damages.

 Please NOTE:The Juvenile Division has no ability to track or remove information displayed on social media websites.
 It may be possible for expunged information to still exist on non-official, social media websites even after the official expungement process has been completed.